-- (1) For the MTS summative paper, no proposal is required to be submitted.
+- (1) For the M.T.S. summative paper, no proposal is required to be submitted.
 However, the assigned faculty member must approve the project before the degree candidate proceeds with research.
 The faculty member should require a working bibliography in order to confirm that the project adequately engages scholarly secondary literature.
 The faculty member will also grade the paper on a pass/fail basis once it is finalized and submitted.
-The faculty member may request further revisions prior to assigning the paper a passing grade. - (2) The MTS paper involves less length than the MTh thesis: the MTS summative paper should be around twenty-five pages in length and the content should exemplify the specialized character of an academic journal article.
+The faculty member may request further revisions prior to assigning the paper a passing grade. - (2) The M.T.S. paper should be around twenty-five pages in length and the content should exemplify the specialized character of an academic journal article.
 The paper should be formatted in Chicago style and employ footnotes for citation.